 To keep the list of open proxies fresh, the IPs are checked every 15 minutes, and any proxies that fail these checks are removed.
 The checks test the following conditions:

-- A valid request can be sent thru the open proxy
+- A valid request can be sent through the open proxy

 - A valid response is received within 3 seconds